 NOTE: The STI-VS must be invoked before terminating call processing.

-The terminating SP STI-VS uses the “info” parameter information in the Identity header field per draft-ietf-stir-rfc4474bis to determine the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR.
+The terminating SP STI-VS uses the “x5u” parameter information in the PASSporT Protected Header per RFC 8225 to determine the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR.

 The STI-VS validates the certificate (see Section 5.3.1 for details) and then extracts the public key.
-It constructs the draft-ietf-stir-rfc4474bis format and uses the public key to verify the signature in the Identity header field, which validates the Caller ID used when signing the INVITE on the originating service provider STI-AS.
+It constructs the RFC 8224 format and uses the public key to verify the signature in the Identity header field, which validates the Caller ID used when signing the INVITE on the originating service provider STI-AS.

 The CVT is an optional function that can be invoked to perform call spam analytics or other mitigation techniques and return a response related to what should be signaled to the user for a legitimate or illegitimate call.
 The CVT may be integrated in the service provider network or outside the service provider network by a third party.